Doctor of Education (Ed.D.) Overview

 Some schools require a 3.0 grade point average (GPA), and students who do not meet GPA requirements may not eligible for the degree.
 Students must also complete a comprehensive exam after completing a certain number of credits.
 Residency requirements must be met, which can mean maintaining full-time status for two consecutive semesters or three consecutive summer sessions.
 After successfully completing a candidacy project, students become eligible for the Ed.D. and can move on to the next phase of the program.

 Students must complete a dissertation to earn the Ed.D., and in order to do so they are required to submit original work that has to be approved by the doctoral committee.
 Dissertations require a lot of writing and can take considerable time to complete.
 Students are advised to check with school doctoral committees regarding time limits for dissertation proposal and completion.

-Doctorate degrees are generally based on research, but they typically require one year of coursework.
-This amounts to roughly 60-90 credit hours of total study.
-During this time, a student develops a dissertation proposal.
+Doctoral degrees are based on research and typically require one year of coursework.
+This amounts to roughly 60-90 credit hours of total study, during which time the student develops a dissertation proposal.

-Traditional coursework is generally the focus of first-year studies, while the second year is more devoted to research.
-Coursework may still continue, becoming integrated with the research work, until completion of the program at the end of three years.
+First-year studies include traditional coursework, while the second year is more devoted to research.
+Students may continue to take courses while conducting research and up until completion of the program at the end of three years.

 Executive Doctorate in Higher Education Management

-This doctorate degree program is designed to put you on a fast track to receive your degree.
+This program is designed to put the student on a fast track to receiving the degree.
 It is a cohort program, meaning that all students admitted into the program follow the same program track.
-Education professionals and school administrators can pursue such programs - which are often available online or through otherwise flexible scheduling plans - with no interruption in their careers.
+Education professionals and school administrators can pursue the executive program online or use flexible scheduling options with no interruption to their careers.

-Executive programs are designed to be completed in roughly two years, including coursework and dissertation requirements for a doctorate in education.
-Students of online executive programs may need to travel to the college to satisfy various training requirements.
-Students involved in a cohort program may collaborate online for some classes.
+Executive programs are designed to be completed in roughly two years, including coursework and a dissertation.
+Students in the online executive programs may need to travel to the college to satisfy training requirements.